jerem2772/TheOtherRoles-BetterPolus/README.md

 # TheOtherRoles-BetterPolus

-This mod combine the mods The Other Roles and Better Polus map
+This mod for Among US combine the mods The Other Roles and Better Polus map

 # Source